Appendectomy Surgery in Brownsville, TX

 - Bleeding problems during the operation

 While an Appendectomy is difficult to schedule because of it’s sensitive time-frame, it is important to know the doctors in your area.
-Dr. Carlos A Barba, MD, a general surgeon in Brownsville, TX, performs hundreds of appendectomies every year.
-Dr. Barba has years of experience with da Vinci Surgery and other minimally invasive methods of surgery.
-If you need to have a General Surgery operation done, or if you are a physician who is looking where to refer a patient, give Dr. Carlos A. Barba a call at (956) 621-4981 or book your appointment online today!
+Dr. Carlos A. Barba performs hundreds of appendectomies every year.
+Dr. Barba has extensive experience with da Vinci Surgery and other minimally invasive methods of surgery.
+If you need to have a general surgery operation done, or if you are a physician who is looking where to refer a patient, give Dr. Barba a call at (956) 621-4981 today!